-- Remarriage of either parent creates a new family unit with new relationships.
+- The remarriage of either parent creates a new family unit with new relationships.
 The noncustodial parent (and any spouse) must also file the necessary tuition aid forms.

 Every applicant goes through the regular admission process, regardless of whether the family is applying for tuition aid.

-By January 17 (January 3 for grade 9 applicants and current Burroughs families) – Parents should complete the Parents' Financial Statement (PFS) and send to The School and Student Service for Tuition Aid (SSS), an independent and nonprofit organization that makes an analysis of the family's finances and determines a suggested contribution that the family should make toward the educational expenses of the child or children.
-Please send copies of pages 1 and 2 of your 2012 Federal Income Tax Return (Form 1040) plus schedules A and B and the Parents' Estimated Contribution Sheet to Caroline LaVigne, Director of Admissions and Tuition Aid.
+Parents/guardians should complete the Parents' Financial Statement (PFS) and send to The School and Student Service for Tuition Aid (SSS), an independent organization that makes an analysis of the family's finances and determines a suggested contribution that the family should make toward the educational expenses of the child or children.
+Please send copies of pages 1 and 2 of your 2018 Federal Income Tax Return (Form 1040) plus any filed schedules and the Parents' Estimated Contribution Sheet to Caroline LaVigne, Director of Admissions and Tuition Aid.
 Please apply online at sss.nais.org.

 After Burroughs makes all admissions decisions, the Trustee Committee on Tuition Aid determines the amount of the award.
 This process is anonymous and confidential.

-On March 13 (February 7 for grade 9 applicants) – Decision letters are mailed.
+Decisions are e-mailed.
 Families applying for tuition aid whose children have been accepted are mailed two letters.
 The first is a notification of their child's acceptance, and the second informs them of the amount of their tuition aid award.